cis547/cis547.github.io/_labs/lab03.markdown

 ##### Step 1.

-The fuzzer and the instrumentation is built using CMake and you can run the following commant to build both of them:
+The fuzzer and the instrumentation is built using CMake and you can run the following command to build both of them:

 ```sh
 lab3$ mkdir build && cd build